pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

                "icon": "fab fa-github-square",
                # The type of image to be used (see below for details)
                "type": "fontawesome",
-               # Add additional attributes to the href link.
-The defaults of target, rel, class, title and href may be overwritten.
-               "attributes": {
-                  "target" : "_blank",
-                  "rel" : "noopener me",
-                  "class": "nav-link custom-fancy-css"
-               }
            }
       ]
    }